 In conclusion, polarized microscope provides an information of an absorbed color and optical path boundaries between isotropic and anisotropic specimens.
 Using polarization microscopy, we can now see images which we could not see previously.
 This technique is critically dependent on the use polaroid which is a component for polarization, polarizer, analyzer, and birefringent specimens.
 We can also quantitatively and qualitatively observe the changes in the specimens from the retardation of the images.

+Grade 7/10: Please give greater thought to:

+-- improving organization

+-- considering a single focus of discussion per paragraph

+-- try to establish that you understand the imaging and how it allows investigation in cell biology.